mywdka/physical_interfaces/README.md

 # **Physical Interfaces**

-This repository has all the code you need to get started with creating a physical interface using an [Edge Impulse](https://edgeimpulse.com/) machine learning model on a [Arduino micro-controller (Nano 33 BLE Sense)](https://docs.arduino.cc/hardware/nano-33-ble-sense) and [Processing](https://processing.org/).
+This repository has all the code you need to get started with creating a physical interface using an [Edge Impulse](https://edgeimpulse.com/) machine learning model on an [Arduino microcontroller (Nano 33 BLE Sense)](https://docs.arduino.cc/hardware/nano-33-ble-sense) and [Processing](https://processing.org/).

 To learn how to train your own machine learning model using Edge Impulse, visit [our wiki](https://interactionstation.wdka.hro.nl/wiki/Motion_recognition_for_the_Arduino)